dg203087/dg203087.github.io/_posts/2020-04-23-wizards_in_search_of_magic_courses.markdown

 **MODEL **

-All the documentation suggested I start with creating a search method in my model first even though it was my instinct to start with the view.
+I started with creating a search method in my model first.

 My `.search` method would be a class method because it is called on the Course.
 The method accepts one variable `search_name`, that is, whatever the user types into the search, and then immediately verifies the variable’s existence.
 If nothing is typed the search bar all instances of Course will still appear – which is established in an if statement.